 D.14-06-050 established a QC and EFC methodology for supply side DR resources.
 The QC methodology continues to rely on the load impacts protocols but also includes a testing requirement and compliance with the CAISO's must-offer obligations.
 D.15-06-063 exempted DR resources contracted through the Demand Response Auction Mechanism (DRAM) Pilot from the load impacts for compliance year 2016, and D.16-06-045 continued this exemption through 2019.
+D.19-06-026 (at 41) affirmed that beginning with the 2020 RA compliance year, the QC values of all third-party and IOU-managed DR resources (except DRAM resources) should be based on LIPs.
+D.20-06-031 subsequently made certain clarifications regarding the application of LIPs.
 QC values for the DR resources procured though the DRAM pilot will be based on the program's design (contracted MW amount).

-15. Export Commitments Made with RA Resources
+16. Export Commitments Made with RA Resources

 Some LSEs have export commitments that they seek to fulfill with RA Resources.
 The Reporting template formalizes a method for the LSE to accomplish this while maintaining the level of proper RA resources to meet the LSE's RA obligation within CAISO.
-This is done via the Phys\Res\Imports\RA\Res tab.
+This is done via the Phys_Res_Imports_RA_Res tab.
 LSEs are to list the amount of Export Commitment into which they have entered with a negative value of MW capacity in the proper Maximum Cumulative Capacity resource category.
 All other information is also entered, such as contract start date, contract end date, and contract identifier.